Save 25% on Doubtful Sound Wilderness Cruises: Wilderness25. T&Cs apply.

 Impacts during white water rafting present a significant risk to participants, as collisions with rocks, submerged obstacles, or other rafts can occur unexpectedly.
 These impacts can lead to injuries such as bruises, cuts, fractures, or head trauma and may also result in capsizing or entrapment situations, increasing the likelihood of drowning or other serious consequences.

-Fast-moving and/or deep water present inherent risks during white water rafting, as participants may struggle to maintain control of their raft or swim against the current.
+Fast-moving and/or deep water presents inherent risks during white water rafting, as participants may struggle to maintain control of their raft or swim against the current.
 The force of the water can overpower individuals, leading to difficulty in self-rescue or retrieval by safety personnel.
 This increases the likelihood of drowning, exhaustion, or injury due to collisions with obstacles or entrapment in underwater hazards.
+Shallow water also presents a significant hazard, with an elevated risk of entrapment or impacts from objects in the river.

 Rocks, both in the water and while moving around the water's edge, present a dual risk during white water rafting.
 Participants navigating the river face the danger of colliding with submerged rocks, which can lead to raft damage, capsizing, or injury.
 Moreover, individuals manoeuvring around the water's edge are susceptible to slipping or falling on rocks, potentially resulting in injuries such as sprains, fractures, or lacerations.
 These risks underscore the importance of caution and proper safety protocols during white water rafting activities.